What are the Eight Dimensions of Wellness

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the eight dimensions of wellness are emotional, spiritual, intellectual, physical, environmental, financial, occupational, and social.

-Each dimension is interconnected and attention must be given to all the dimensions, as neglect of anyone over time will adversely affect the others, and ultimately one’s health, well-being, and quality of life.
+Each dimension is interconnected and attention must be given to all the dimensions, as neglect of any one of them over time will adversely affect others, and ultimately one’s health, well-being, and quality of life.
 They do not, however, have to be equally balanced.
 We should aim, instead, to strive for a “personal harmony” that feels most authentic to us.
 We naturally have our own priorities, approaches, and aspirations, including our own views of what it means to live life fully.

 Exploring each Dimension